-Name:

-Advisor:

-Date:

-Advisor signatu re:

-Or by forwardin g this form by email to the DCT, you are stating that you have reviewed th is

-documents and a re in agreement with it

-Student's Signa ure:

-a.
-Journal Andb.
-Journal ardc.
-Journal ard ticles submitted [include current status: e.g., in initial review, accepted pending on, being revised for submission to another journal, rejected] nor, editor; book chapters) [include current status, e.g., under contract, in press,

-2. MEETING/C ONFERENCE PRESENTATIONS (Use "" to indicate refereed)

-a.
-Grants reco STERNAL FUNDING ONLY] Sived (amount and source of funds) lied for (amount and source of funds)

-Please answer the e following questions: (Information required by APA)

-1. Member of pro fessional/research societies (including student affiliates)
+Name: Advisor: Date: Advisor signature: Or by forwarding this form by email to the DCT, you are stating that you have reviewed the documents and are in agreement with it Student's Signature: 1.
+PUBLICATIONS, please give full citation in APA format a.
+Journal Articles published b.
+Journal articles in press c.
+Journal articles submitted [include current status: e.g., in initial review, accepted pendin revision, being revised for submission to another journal, rejected] d.
+Books (author, editor; book chapters) [include current status, e.g., under contract, in press, published] 2.
+MEETING/CONFERENCE PRESENTATIONS (Use "" to indicate refereed) 3.
+GRANTS [EXTERNAL FUNDING ONLY] a.
+Grants received (amount and source of funds) b.
+Grants applied for (amount and source of funds) Please answer the following questions: (Information required by APA) Member of professional/research societies (including student affiliates) Yes No 2.
+Authors/co-authors of papers or workshops at professional meetings.

 Yes No

-2. Authors/co-au hors of papers or workshops at professional meetings.
+3. Authors/co-authors s of articles in professional and/or scientific journals.

 Yes No

-3. Authors/co- authors of art icles in pro ofessional and/or r scientific journal s.
+4. Involve in grant-su pported research (Including RA's)

 Yes No

-4. Involve in g rant-supporte d research (Including RA' s)
+5. Involved in teaching g (Including TA's)

 Yes No

-5. Involved in teaching (Inc luding TA 's)
+6. Involved part-time in delivery of professional services on or off campus (excluding internship)

 Yes No

-6. Involved part-time in delivery of professional services on or off campus (excluding

-internship)

-Yes No
+nudent's Practicum hours per category defined by the APPIC Application for aship (AAPI) - For students who applied for Internship Only

+Total Intervention and Total Support Hours: d Assessment Hours:

+Total Supervision Ho urs: